SaraMekshaj1/TestAutomationWithSelenium/README.md

 1. Navigate to: https://automationexercise.com/view_cart
 2. Verify that you are on the Shopping Cart page.
-3. Verify that:
+3. Verify that:<br>
-   <>Proceed To Checkout button is visible.
+   - Proceed To Checkout button is visible.<br>
-   <>Product names, quantities, and individual prices are displayed.
+   - Product names, quantities, and individual prices are displayed.<br>
 4. Click Proceed To Checkout.
 5. Verify that the Delivery Address matches the one you entered during Registration.
 6. Enter a comment in the text area (like: "Please deliver soon").